Rthuro/coffee-shop-website/README.md

 ✔ **User Authentication**: Sign up & log in to save your orders.\
 ✔ **Account Management**: Create and delete account.\
 ✔ **Responsive Design**: Optimized for mobile and desktop devices.
+✔ **Redirect Links & Functionality**: Implemented redirects to ensure seamless navigation between pages, working both on localhost and in deployment.

 ### 🛒 Updating Quantity in the Cart
 - Select on the quantity value instead of trying to erase it, as erasing will set the value to 0, which automatically resets the quantity to 1.